Battle of Lake Erie: Legacy

-In 1820 Lawrence and Niagara were intentionally sunk near Misery Bay in Lake Erie, as they had "went to rot."
-In 1875, Lawrence was raised and moved to Philadelphia, Pennsylvania, where she was displayed at the 1876 Centennial Exposition.
+In 1820, Lawrence and Niagara were intentionally sunk near Misery Bay in Lake Erie, as they had "went to rot."
+In 1875, Lawrence was raised and moved to Philadelphia, where she was displayed at the 1876 Centennial Exposition.
 Later that year, the ship burned when the pavilion that housed it caught fire.
 Although Niagara was raised and restored in 1913, she subsequently fell into disrepair.
 She was eventually disassembled, and portions of her were used in a reconstructed Niagara, which is now on view in Erie, Pennsylvania.

-The 352 ft high Perry's Monument within Perry's Victory and International Peace Memorial now stands at Put-in-Bay on South Bass Island, commemorating the men who fought in the battle.

-Another 101 ft high Perry Monument is located at the eastern end of Presque Isle in Erie, Pennsylvania.
-It stands on a peninsula in Presque Isle Bay, where Niagara and Lawrence were built, stationed along with the rest of the American Squadron, and then scuttled after the war.
+The 352 ft high Perry's Monument within Perry's Victory and International Peace Memorial now stands at Put-in-Bay, Ohio, commemorating the men who fought in the battle.
+Another 101 ft high Perry Monument is located at the eastern end of Presque Isle State Park in Erie.
+It stands on the peninsula forming Presque Isle Bay, where Niagara and Lawrence were built, stationed along with the rest of the American Squadron, and then scuttled after the war.

-Reasons for American victory

 Most historians attribute the American victory to what Theodore Roosevelt described as "superior heavy metal" by citing the greater numbers of American ships and heavy cannon.
 Perry's leadership, particularly in the latter stages of the action, is also mentioned as a factor.
 The British author C. S. Forester commented that "it was as fortunate for the Americans that the Lawrence still possessed a boat that would float, as it was that Perry was not hit."
 On the British side, William Bell served as constructor and built Detroit, which was the best-built ship on the lake.
 However, Detroit was built slowly, in part because of Bell's perfectionism, and indeed, it was the only purpose-built British warship constructed on Lake Erie during the war.
 The guns intended for Detroit were seized by the Americans at the time of their raid on Fort York the year before.
 That building imbalance, given the fact that six American ships were built in the same time frame, was another important cause of the American victory although it might be argued that even if Barclay had possessed more hulls, he would have been unable to obtain armament and crews for them.

-The court-martial of Captain Barclay and his surviving officers determined that the captain and his officers and men had "conducted themselves in the most gallant manner," and it found that the defeat was the result of American numerical superiority, an insufficient number of able seamen, and the early fall of superior officers in the action.